konsumer/cyd-nomad/README.md

 - ESP32 (arduino, micropython, circuitpython, good arduino support for reticulum)
 - bluetooth & wifi
 - sound: it has a speaker-jack (and a i2s amp-chip on-board.)
 This would be cool for notifications, and maybe eventually voice!
 - SD card for storing notifcation sounds, downloaded files & messages, identity, etc. Could be encrypted-at-rest, for better physical security (turn it off, and no one can get your private key without a password.)
 - no battery, but could run off a standard old phone-battery.
 I really like [these cute, lightweight, long-life things](https://www.amazon.com/DCHK-20000mAh-Charging-Portable-Motorola/dp/B0DPWVYMN5)
 - does not require any assembly, other than connecting the radio (5 wires, including power)

+### Hardware

+- [CYDs](https://www.aliexpress.us/item/3256808128499162.html) are cool & cheap, self-contained, and easy to source.
+They have [pretty good support](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display)
+- SPI radio-board, like [this](https://www.aliexpress.us/item/3256805989899200.html) Get the right freq for your region (in US: 915)

+I am specifically using [this USB-C variant](https://www.tztstore.com/goods/show-7983.html) (no micro-usb, only single USBC) so things might be a lil different than your setup, but pretty similar.
+One example is I use `TFT_INVERSION_ON` and `TFT_BL` set to pin 27 (not 21) in my [User_Setup.h](User_setup.h).
+With this CYD stuff, there are just tons of variations, and it you might find it cheaper to just go with the flow on that (these were $5!) and experiment a little.
+I carefully examined the downloads that they made available to figure out the pins.

+I abstracted this by modifying [pins.h](pins.h), which you can use in your own sketch, as well as [User_Setup.h](User_setup.h), which you should put in Arduino/libraries/TFT_eSPI/

+### Software

+I am using arduino-cli, and I included a [Makefile](Makefile) to make things easier.
+Run `make` for help.

 ### Notes